muratk5n/thirdwave/en/README.md

 ---

 Reshare on sub analysis by [Beckley](2021/03/unrivaled-beckley.md#sub).
-In regional terms CH is on a more equal footing, but the other side will be full of surprises, if things go that far.
+In regional terms CH is on a more equal footing, but the other side(s) will be full of surprises IMO, if things go that far.

 ---